-This likely indicates that the Pandemic supports have helped individuals and businesses weather the economic downturn.
-As the Pandemic continues, it is yet to be seen if these supports will provide a long enough lifeline to help distressed individuals and businesses make it all the way through the Pandemic, especially now that many of the support programs are no longer available...
+This likely indicates that the Pandemic supports helped individuals and some businesses weather the economic downturn.
+However, the uptick in business bankruptcies show that the supports may not have been enough.

+As the Pandemic continues, it is yet to be seen if these supports will provide a long enough lifeline to help distressed individuals and businesses make it through the Pandemic and the ensuing economic uncertainty, especially now that many of the support programs are no longer available..

 Source: U.S. Bankruptcy Courts.

-Frequency: quarterly, 3-month lag
+Frequency: quarterly, 3-month lag Updated: 08/03/2022

-Updated: 01/05/2022